 No, we're not talking about selfies here and there.
 We are talking about giving your kids disposable cameras and let them take a snap at every interesting scene, object, or place that intrigues them.
 So, when they're back in their comfortable bedroom dreaming of your amazing family trip, they have pictures to look at and paste them on their walls.
 A reminder of how amazing it is to travel and go looking for travel experiences for themselves.

-As a bonus, here is The Ultimate Guide to Fun and Practical Kids Luggage.
+As a bonus, here are some tips to carry on only travel with kids.
 So pack your bags, get that pass, buy that ticket and download a map.
 Let your kids help you pinpoint your destinations and get ready to get cozy and relaxed on your eye-opening trips to spark your kids' curiosity.

 Stay well, be well and stay social.